ImChong/Practice_LeetCode_C/README.md

 ### VSCode Native - Build & Run Current File

-> In order to run source code in VSCode, select the `main.c` file that wish to run.
-Then click the following tab and options in VSCode:
+> To execute the source code in VSCode, choose the desired `main.c` file and navigate to the following tab and options in the VSCode interface:
 >
 > ```txt
 > Terminal -> Run Task... -> Build & Run Current File